Jerry Crowe, JCW

 "Burls from any tree are my favorite to turn.
 Mother Nature has made the color of the wood as close to perfect as possible, so my pieces are never stained or colored."
 Jerry also adds, "Some of the wood I use is recycled from a local logging company — from firewood to art."
 Using accents of crushed stones, including turquoise, malachite, and lapis, Jerry highlights grains and imperfections in the wood he turns.
 "When I put my name on the bottom, I'm saying 'this is my best attempt to show off the beauty in this piece of wood, and if you enjoy the piece as much as I've enjoyed its making, then my efforts have been a success'."

-Jerry recently retired; these are his final pieces.
+Jerry passed away in 2019; these are his final pieces.

 Shop now or call to speak with a sales associate for additional assistance.